 You could even take a short break from every-day life and escape into the complete rural landscape of the area for a few days.
 The Brecon Beacons has a wonderful variety of accommodation, from the smallest, most rustic thatched cottage, to 5 star hotels, manor houses and even luxury townhouses.
 Book your escape here.

-…get out and about
+…Get out and about

 Throughout the year, the Brecon Beacons offers an excellent variety of outdoor activities and sports, but the Autumn period provides a glorious landscape in which to enjoy archery, mountain biking, caving, climbing and much more.
 Click here to discover our outdoor activites.
+Visit Good Day Out for a wonderful variety of Autumnal activities such as going on a Piggy Walk with a Pig-nic!

 The Brecon Beacons can offer something for everyone this Autumn, so why not celebrate the season of the Harvest festival by exploring the countryside and experiencing the very best food, drink and crafts that the area has to offer!
 Click here to keep an eye out for more events being held this Autumn.